Azure/ResourceModules/modules/db-for-my-sql/flexible-server/README.md

 - Type: array
 - Default: `[]`

-### Parameter: `geoBackupCMKKeyName`

-The name of the customer managed key to use for encryption when geoRedundantBackup is "Enabled".
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `geoBackupCMKKeyVaultResourceId`

-The resource ID of a key vault to reference a customer managed key for encryption from.
-Required if "cMKKeyName" is not empty and geoRedundantBackup is "Enabled".
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `geoBackupCMKKeyVersion`

-The version of the customer managed key to reference for encryption when geoRedundantBackup is "Enabled".
-If not provided, the latest key version is used.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `geoBackupCMKUserAssignedIdentityResourceId`

-Geo backup user identity resource ID as identity cant cross region, need identity in same region as geo backup.
-The identity should have key usage permissions on the Key Vault Key.
-Required if "cMKKeyName" is not empty and geoRedundantBackup is "Enabled".
-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `geoRedundantBackup`

 A value indicating whether Geo-Redundant backup is enabled on the server.
 If "Enabled" and "cMKKeyName" is not empty, then "geoBackupCMKKeyVaultResourceId" and "cMKUserAssignedIdentityResourceId" are also required.